Alexander Ransford Ababio

-Alexander Ransford Ababio is a Ghanaian politician and was the former member of parliament for the South Dayi constituency in the Volta region of Ghana in the first and second parliament of the 4th republic of Ghana.
+Alexander Ransford Ababio (27 December 1927 – November 2002) was a Ghanaian politician.
+He was a member of parliament for the South Dayi constituency in the Volta region of Ghana in the first and second parliament of the 4th republic of Ghana.

 Early life and education

 Alexander Ransford Ababio was born on 27 December 1927 in the Volta Region.
 He studied medicine at the Mission House College where he obtained his Bachelor of Science and after went to the University of Saarland and obtained his Doctor of Medicine.

 Career

-He is a medical practitioner and a farmer by profession.
+Ababio was a medical practitioner and a farmer by profession.

 Politics

-Alexander Ransford Ababio was first elected into parliament in 1992 Ghanaian parliamentary election as member of the 1st parliament of the 4th republic of Ghana.
+Ababio was first elected into parliament in 1992 Ghanaian parliamentary election as member of the 1st parliament of the 4th republic of Ghana.
 He represented again the South Dayi constituency in the 2nd parliament of the 4th republic of Ghana in the 1996 Ghanaian general elections.
 He was elected on the ticket of the National Democratic Congress.
 He was the incumbent member of parliament who represented the constituency in the first parliament of the 4th republic of Ghana.
 Ababio lost his seat to Daniel K. Ampofo also of the National Democratic Congress in the subsequent elections of 2000.